docQodly/docs/versioned_docs/version-1.1.0/studio/pageLoaders/craftedComponents.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="35%">
         The event configuration of a crafted component remains intact upon placement onto the canvas.
-If the crafted component holds specific event configurations from its original Page, these configurations persist when you position the crafted component on a new canvas. <br/><br/><br/>
+If the crafted component holds specific event configurations from its original Page, these configurations persist when you position the crafted component on a new canvas. &nbsp; &nbsp; &nbsp;
         However, it's important to note that while the event configuration is preserved, adjustments might be necessary to ensure alignment with the context of the new Page.
     </Column.Item>
     <Column.Item width="55%">